Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Allows to automatically generate and embed generative AI programming code within Dpdl using the ‘DpdlAINerd’ (DAN) Dpdl language plug-in

-Allows to scale computations on GPUs using the ‘Wgsl’ dpdl language plug-in (WebGPU shading language)
+Allows to scale computations on GPUs using the ‘Wgsl’ Dpdl language plug-in (WebGPU shading language)

-Open Source language plugins
+Open Source programming language plug-ins

-Dpdl provides API functions to load and access java objects and methods of the underlying JRE platform and of any other external java libraries.
+Dpdl provides API functions to load and access java objects and methods of the underlying java JRE platform and of any other external java libraries.
 This allows to use a broad set of API’s within Dpdl.

 This is a sample Dpdl app implementing a 3D model visualization of chemical molecules using the JavaFX library.
 The model can be rotated freely with mouse events.